 Birds, Whales, and Cats

-Organizations that focus on the birds and the whales have figured out how to do this in a way that minimizes disturbances for whales and birds.
+opens in a new windowOrganizations that focus on the birds and the whales have figured out how to do this in a way that minimizes disturbances for whales and birds.
 That’s why we want best practices followed during construction to spot whales and avoid bird migration season to minimize the number of deaths.
 Construction schedules must be arranged in conjunction with migration patterns.
 (Minimize bird deaths?!
 You think it’s okay to kill birds?
 Well.
 No. Who thinks it’s okay to kill birds?
 I’m not a psycho.
-Or a cat.
-As it turns out, cats and skyscrapers kill WAY more birds than wind turbines.)
+Or a cat. opens in a new windowAs it turns out, cats and skyscrapers kill WAY more birds than wind turbines.opens PDF file )

 If you read all the way to the end – excellent.
 And we want you. opens in a new windowPlease sign up for our email list if you’re not already on, and consider coming to a Shorekeeper team virtual meeting.